Python Turtle - Lesson 5¶

 3ValueError: invalid literal for int() with base 10: 'dog'

-What we need to do is check that user has entered a whole number before converting it into an integer.
+To fix this, we need to check that the user has typed a whole number before we try to convert it into an integer.

 1user_value = input("Enter a number: ")